DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 visualize the situation.
 On a square grid, moving diagonally counts as one space unless otherwise ruled by the GM.

+In combat, Powers do 1 damage unless otherwise stated.
-In combat, a Critical Success has an additional effect.
-Damaging or Healing actions deal or return 1 additional damage to the target.
-Other actions will grant benefits at the GM's discretion.
+A Major Success does 1 extra damage.
+A Critical Success may have an additional effect, at the GM's discretion.

 #### Taking Turns